-Randy Boyd is the interim president of The University of Tennessee and the founder and chairman of Radio Systems Corporation in Knoxville, Boyd Sports, TnAchieves, and Complete Tennessee.
+Randy Boyd is the interim president of The University of Tennessee and the founder and chairman of Radio Systems Corporation in Knoxville, Boyd Sports, and TnAchieves.

 THE UNIVERSITY OF TENNESSEE

 Randy currently serves as the Interim President of The University of Tennessee after the UT Board of Trustees appointed him to the position in September 2018,

 following the retirement of UT President Joe DiPietro.

 As interim president, Randy is the chief executive officer of a statewide university system that includes the flagship campus in Knoxville, campuses in Chattanooga and Martin, the Health Science Center in Memphis, the Space Institute in Tullahoma, and the statewide institutes of agriculture and public service.

 Born and raised in South Knoxville,